alby1976/Explainable-Deep-Autoencoder/README.md

 - **Required Software**
   - Python 3.8.3 and above
+  - R 1.4.0 and above

 - **Python Libraries**
   - numpy
   - pandas
-  - pickle
   - shap
   - sklearn
   - torch
   - matplotlib

+- **R Libraries**
+  - WebGestaltR

 ## Procedure

+### 0.Data acquisition

+- To demonstrate the use of XAE4Exp, we applied it to The Cancer Genome Atlas (TCGA) breast cancer data (sample size N= 1041, number of genes M= 56497).
+I would like to thank TCGA for their data support!

 ### 1.Data preparation

+- (optional) To make the following feature importance figure more clear, we converted the data column of gene id to column of gene name by gene_annotation.R.

 - According to **data quality control.py**.
-Before runing **AutoEncoder.py**, we need to do gene data quality control to make sure the the variance of each gene is less than 1, which denoise the gene data.
+Before runing **AutoEncoder.py** (This script already contains data quality control coding, so basically you can just ran **AutoEncoder.py**), we need to do gene data quality control to make sure the the variance of each gene is less than 1, which denoises the gene data.

 ### 2.Representation learning by Deep AutoEncoder

 - According to **AutoEncoder.py** (This script already contains data quality control).
 After gene quality control, we proceed to representation learning.
 By tuning the parameters in AutoEncoder.py, we would have representations in different precision level.
+In this Deep AE, a three-hidden-layer (exclude input and output layer) structure is used, and loss function is designed by Mean Square Error (MSE).

-Because we don't have a certain rule to tuning parameter, we always compare the results and find the best combination.
+- Because we don't have a certain rule to tuning parameter, we always compare the results and find the best combination.
 Following is the parameter that would affect the results:
   - batch_size (number of data cloumns that computer runs each time)
   - test_size (train test split rate)
   - smallest_layer (the number that you want to compress gene data, by changing smallest_layer, you need to change the compress rate inside the **AutoEncoder Neural Network** correspondly.)